ThijsWouters/sanatio/README.md

 This validation only passes when only one of the two fields matches the given validator.

+The validation is skipped if either field contains a value that would be skipped.

 ```ruby
 class Person
   include Sanatio